smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 25. Computed Columns

 A computed column is a virtual column in a table whose value is calculated using an expression based on other columns in the same table.
 Computed columns can be either persisted, where the result is stored physically in the table, or non-persisted, where the value is calculated on the fly when the column is queried.
-If persisted, they can also be indexed, allowing for performance optimizations.
+Computed columns can be indexed when their expressions meet SQL Server’s determinism, precision, ownership, data-type, and SET-option requirements.
+A computed column does not always have to be declared `PERSISTED` to be indexed.

 🔹In this example, the object appears as self-referencing because the `referencing_id` and `referenced_id` match.